 - An agent inside the corporate firewall so that dev and staging environments can be tested.

-- Add extra locations that we don't have like China, Central America, etc. (First, check our list of current test locations.)
+- Add extra locations that we don't offer, such as China, Central America, etc. (First, check our list of current test locations.)

 - Run agents on actual mobile devices like iPhone & Android over real mobile networks.